arturdryomov/pages/content/posts/midnight.md

 # Elevation

-Elevations looks good in light themes but are essentially invisible in dark ones.
+Elevations look good in light themes but are essentially invisible in dark ones.
 The workaround is described in [the Material Design spec](https://material.io/design/color/dark-theme.html#properties).
 In short — it is proposed to use overlays in addition to shadows for dark themes.
 The overlay changes its transparency depending on the current elevation.